utdata/icj-class/bootstrap/bootstrap-class-03.md

 ### Responsive images

 There is a magical "responsive image" class in Bootstrap `img-fluid` that changes the width of a photo to be the width of the item that holds it.
-But setting this, the photo will grow and shrink to fit the column.
+By setting this, the photo will grow and shrink to fit the column.

 1. Add a class to your image tag and set it to `class="img-fluid"`.